 Availability of septic pumping trucks

 In some areas, there has been a shortage of septic pump trucks.
 This has led to an increase in demand for septic tank services.
-When demand for these services goes up, there can be a corresponding increase in price.
+When demand for these services goes up, there can be a corresponding price increase.

 Travel time to a local drop off lagoon or landfill